gouravtulsani/Cabapp_backend/readme.md

 loosely inspired by cab services like ola/uber.

 ## Features:
-  - Registration for new user and new dirver
+  - Registration for new user and new dirver.
-  - User can book a cab if available
+  - User can book a cab if available.
-  - One user can only book one cab at a time
+  - One user can only book one cab at a time.
-  - Two user can't book the same cab at the same time
+  - Two user can't book the same cab at the same time.
-  - User/Driver can see there rides history
+  - User/Driver can see there rides history.
+  - User can also book a sharing cab.

 ### Installation